 ADHD, Predominantly Hyperactive-Impulsive Type: A subtype of ADHD in which people show both hyperactive and impulsive behavior, but may not show enough symptoms of inattention to qualify for Combined Type.

-ADHD, Predominantly Inattentive Type: People with this type of ADHD show significant symptoms of inattention and are not overly active or disruptive.
+ADHD, Predominantly Inattentive Type: People with this type of ADHD show significant symptoms of inattention but not hyperactive or impulsive behavior.
 This type of ADHD was formerly known as attention deficit disorder (ADD).

-Attention Deficit Hyperactivity Disorder (ADHD): A developmental and behavioral disorder that is characterized by levels of inattention, distractibility, hyperactivity, and impulsivity that are inappropriate for a person's age or developmental level and cause problems in everyday life.
+Attention Deficit Hyperactivity Disorder (ADHD): A developmental and behavioral disorder that is characterized by levels of inattention, distractibility, hyperactivity, and impulsivity.
+Typically symptoms are inappropriate for a person's age or developmental level and cause problems in everyday life.

 Attention Deficit Disorder (ADD): A label with the same meaning as ADHD.
 At one time, ADD referred to a disorder involving difficulty paying attention or focusing attention without hyperactivity.